 Paypal also offers shipping label purchase/printing when you use their invoicing service, so it is incredibly easy to arrange shipment right from there.
 Just click the "print shipping label" link once your customer pays their invoice.

 Then, all you have to do is input the package weight and how you want to ship.
-I have this shipping scale to calculate weight that has been beyond valuable over the years...it's definitely a worthwhile (and inexpensive) investment if you're going to be selling anything online!
+I have a similar shipping scale to calculate weight that has been beyond valuable over the years...it's definitely a worthwhile (and inexpensive) investment if you're going to be selling anything online.
 The Paypal input only takes whole numbers for the ounces, so if in between ounces, I always round up.

-I've found that if you can ship USPS first class (up to 13 oz), that's usually the cheapest option...any more than that and you're usually better off shipping Priority Mail (typically it's about the same price as Parcel Post, so you might as well send it Priority).
+I've found that if you can ship USPS first class (up to 13 oz), that's usually the cheapest option.
+Any more than 13oz and you're usually better off shipping Priority Mail (typically it's about the same price as Parcel Post, so you might as well send it Priority).

 From there, click "confirm and pay" and USPS takes the money for the shipping label right out of your Paypal account.
 You can print the label yourself using these label half sheets (I bought a pack years ago and I use them for so much...they're good for shipping labels, but they're also wonderful if you need to print something on sticker paper!).